govtech-responsibleai/RabakBench/README.md

 Due to sensitive content, access to the dataset is provided through a gated process:

 - For reviewers: Private access is granted via Kaggle.
+Please refer to the OpenReview submission for the link
 - For researchers: We plan to support controlled access in the future with terms of use and intent verification, to ensure responsible usage aligned with our goals of improving multilingual AI safety.
+Further details will be made available soon.

 Download the 4 datasets and place them in the appropriate folders under the `/data` directory: